telekons/42nd-at-threadmill/README.md

 introduction to both tables.

 We use SSE2 intrinsics for fast probing, and optionally use AVX2 for faster byte broadcasting.
-This library requires a pre-2.1.0 version of SBCL, an AMD64 processor, and our [fork of the cl-simd library](https://github.com/no-defun-allowed/cl-simd).
-We sadly can't get this hash table to run on SBCL 2.1.0, as it changes the assembler in ways we don't know how to fix.
+This library requires a post-2.0.5 version of SBCL, so that we can use some instructions introduced to the assembler around then.

 ## Pictures of a benchmark